-Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
+Certainty of Evidence 22 Present assessments of certainty (or confidence) in the body of certainty of Evidence evidence for each outcome assessed.
 DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
 Discussion 23b Discuss any limitations of the evidence included in the review.
 Discussion 23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
-OTHER INFORMATION Provide registration information for the review, including 24a register name and registration number, or state that the Desistuation and review was not registered.
-Registration and Protocol 24b Indicate where the review protocol can be accessed, or state Protocol that a protocol was not prepared.
-24c Describe and explain any amendments to information provided at registration or in the protocol.
+OTHER INFORMATION Provide registration information for the review, including 24a register name and registration number, or state that the De statue tiene an d review was not registered.
+Registration and Protocol 24b Indicate where the review protocol can be accessed, or state Protocol 240 that a protocol was not prepared.
+24c Describe and explain any amendments to information provided 240 at registration or in the protocol.
 Support 25 Describe sources of financial or non-financial support for the Support review, and the role of the funders or sponsors in the review.
 Competing Interests 26 Declare any competing interests of review authors.
-Availability of Data, ta, 27 Report which of the following are publicly available and where Code, and Other they can be found: template data collection forms; data Materials extracted from included studies; data used for all analyses; iviaterial3 analytic code; any other materials used in the review.
+Availability of Data, i, 27 Report which of the following are publicly available and where Code, and Other they can be found: template data collection forms; data Materials 21 extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.